LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/java-client.md

 ### Step 1: Set authentication method

 For our default implementation we use OAuth 2.0 with Client Credentials.
 Thus you will have to generate a client ID and client secret using [this](https://developers.liveperson.com/liveperson-functions-external-invocations-client-credentials.html) guide.
 Alternatively you can provide your own method of authentication.
-This could come in handy if you want to use the method getLambdas as it does not support our default authentication(OAuth 2.0) yet but still relies on OAuth 1.0.
+This could come in handy if you want to use the method `getLambdas` for example, as it does not support our default authentication(OAuth 2.0) yet but still relies on OAuth 1.0.
 By passing your own implementation to the client you can still generate headers valid for OAuth 1.0.

 ### Step 2: Add the client as depedency in Maven